IBM/kone/README.md

 ### `kone apply`

-`kobe apply` is intended to parallel `kubectl apply`, but acts on the same resolved output as `kone resolve` emits.
+`kone apply` is intended to parallel `kubectl apply`, but acts on the same resolved output as `kone resolve` emits.
 It is expected that `kone apply` will act as the vehicle for rapid iteration during development.
 As changes are made to a particular application, you can run: `kone apply -f unit.yaml` to rapidly